kris-ellery/wordpress-starter-kit-gulp/README.md

 ---

-## Styles
+## Styles Task

 This task will perform a series of sub-tasks to generate final CSS files.

 * Select all files from `./source/styles`
-* Check for Sass style guide errors
+* Check for style guide errors
 * Select root files only from `./source/styles`
 * Compile Sass to CSS
 * Add vendor prefixes
 * Order CSS declarations
 * Add meta data banner
-* Save unminified CSS file
+* Save unminified file
 * Combine media queries
-* Minify CSS
+* Minify and optimize
-* Saved minified CSS file
+* Saved minified file

 *Note: Each file on the root of `./source/styles` will be compiled to its own file in `./build/styles`.*